Tech

 June 29, 2014

-The concept of the "Internet of Things" (IoT) can often be clouded by vague terms, and the promise of IPv6 enabling the Internet of Everything seemed like a great solution at first.
-While the idea of assigning every object its own IP address sounds compelling, the reality is that simpler and more practical solutions are often more effective.
-In terms of IoT, telephone numbers, especially in the form of extensions, offer a well-understood, universal addressing system that could be used to control devices like shutters, lights, or doors, all through a PBX.
+The concept of the "Internet of Things" (IoT) can often be clouded by vague terms, and the promise of IPv6 enabling the "Internet of Everything" seemed like a great solution at first.
+While the idea of assigning every object its own IP address sounds compelling, the reality is simpler and more practical solutions are often more effective.
+In terms of IoT, telephone numbers, especially in the form of extensions, offer a well-understood, universal addressing system that could be used to control devices like shutters, lights or doors, all via a PBX.
 Ultimately, a mix of different technologies will likely coexist, enabling seamless interaction across various devices and systems.

-Honestly, I don’t like those blurry terms like Unified Communications where nobody can exactly say what they actually mean.
-Internet of Things or Internet of Everything is one of them.
-Here are some thoughts from my side of what it could mean and especially on how those devices can be addressed.
+Honestly, I don’t like those blurry terms like unified communications - nobody can exactly say what they actually mean.
+"Internet of Things (IoT)" or "Internet of Everything" is one (or two) of them.
+Here are some thoughts from my side of what it could mean, especially as to how those devices can be addressed.

 At the end of the day, we will have a mix of everything.
-The shutter controller will have an IPv4 address, it will have an IPv6 address, it will have a UPC and a serial number, and it will be possible to control it with a phone number.
+The shutter controller will have an IPv4 address, it will have an IPv6 address, it will have a UPC and a serial number.
+And it will be possible to control it with a phone number.

 Derniers articles